abenedykt/pest/readme.md

 1. Clone the repository
 2. Install 🐳 Docker

     You will need *docker-compose* so depending on wether you're installing Docker Desktop or just CLI you might need to install it separately.
-Refere to docker installation guid for details.
+Refere to docker installation guid for more details.
 3. Open terminal and run:

 ```bash